swapnilsinghal98/waste-scraper/README.md

 7. Viewing of Teams: The user can also look at the teams that have been currently formed and registered on the website.

+Instructio to Use:

+Import the given .sql file into a database with name 'id5392371_enviroment' and keep all the files in a comman folder.